Thisura98/ffmpeg-shortcuts/README.md

 # FFMPEG Shortcuts

 [ffmpeg](https://www.ffmpeg.org/) is awesome!
-It a complete command line solution record, convert and stream audio and video.
+It is a complete command line solution to record, convert and stream audio and video.

 I mostly use it to quickly convert / compress video files, but I always forget the commands 😕.
-So I made a few "shortcut" Bash scripts that use (an already installed) ffmpeg that quickly perform the task I want.
+So I made a few "shortcut" Bash scripts that use (an already installed version of) ffmpeg that quickly perform the task I want.

-### Installation
+## Installation

 1. Clone this repo: `git clone https://github.com/Thisura98/ffmpeg-shortcuts.git`
 2. cd ffmpeg-shortcuts